gilesbowkett/git-smudge-and-clean/readme.md

 However, "arbitrary Unix software" means you can implement these filters in a huge range of ways.
-The filters in this project are bash scripts, but you could easily substitute a Node.js "binary" prepared in the `npm` way, or a Ruby "binary" prepared in the `gem` way.
+You could easily use a Node.js "binary" prepared in the `npm` way, or a Ruby "binary" prepared in the `gem` way.

-The `clean` and `smudge` filters in this directory run simple one-line Ruby scripts to convert tabs into spaces when you check a file out, and convert spaces into tabs when you commit a file.
+The `clean` and `smudge` filters in this directory are simple bash scripts which run simple one-line
+Ruby commands.
+They convert tabs into spaces when you check a file out, and convert spaces into tabs when you commit a file.
 They read from `stdin` and write to `stdout` using Ruby's `$stdin` and `$stdout` global variables.

 The files `git.config.sample` and `git.attributes.sample` show lines you should